 'Jane is intuitive sensitive and thoughtful, she is able to work creatively with children and work with metaphor.
 The children appreciate her way of allowing them to express themselves in various ways with her’.

 Lucy Hubbard - Integrative Child & Adolescent Psychotherapist MA, BA Hons, PGDip, Adv Dip, MBACP

-Lucy is based in Bristol and is available for online therapeutic services in Jersey.
-Jane and Lucy work together to support siblings and the family as a whole.
+Lucy is based in Bristol and is available for online therapeutic services in Jersey and school support in Bristol.
+Jane and Lucy can work together to support siblings and the family as a whole.